pawn-lang/YSI-Includes/YSI_Data/y_foreach/features.md

 ```

 `&iterstate` will be passed by-reference if there is only one, or as an array for multiple values.
-`cur` is, as before, the current iterator value (ignored in `Random` except to determine start of loop).
+`cur` is, as before, the current iterator value (ignored in `Random` except to determine the start of loop).
 `count` is the first explicit parameter, and always required.
 `min` and `max` are both optional, and if only `min` is given it is instead treated as `max`, with `min` becoming `0`.

 ### Example 4

-Lets say you want to write an iterator to loop through all currently connected
+Let's say you want to write an iterator to loop through all currently connected
 RCON admins.
 Resulting in the equivalent of:

 ```pawn